InfoSecExplorer/Cross-Site-Request-Forgery-CSRF-/README.md

 1. Interect with functionality and intercept the request.
 2. Send this requets to repeater and right click change request method
-3. Remove any csrf param and genrate csrf poc
-4. Edit according to your preference,For example
+4. generate csrf poc and Edit according to your preference.
-5. Done send this to victim.
+5. Deliver to the victim..

 # 2. Validation of CSRF token depends on token being present